tidyverse/tidyverse.org/content/blog/readr-2-0-0/index.md

 </div>

 This blog post will show off the most important changes to the package.
+These include built-in support for reading multiple files at once, lazy reading and automatic guessing of delimiters among other changes.

 You can see a full list of changes in the [readr release notes](https://github.com/r-lib/readr/releases) and [vroom release notes](https://github.com/r-lib/vroom/releases).